 - Time management

-Most if not all college campuses offer counseling services for students.
-Thankfully, seeking help nowadays is encouraged.
-Still some students prefer the option of private counseling.
-Most importantly, you need to feel comfortable with your therapist.
+College campuses offer counseling but some students prefer the option of private counseling.
+It is important that you feel comfortable with your therapist.
 After all, this is the person you are going to be opening up to and trusting with some deep stuff.

 You had to work so much harder to get into college.
-While you were in high school you were constantly being told by teachers and parents, that they have to do more, join more clubs, play more sports, do more community service and take more AP classes.
+While you were in high school you were constantly being told by teachers and parents, that you have to do more, join more clubs, play more sports, do more community service and take more AP classes.
 The advances in technology might give you quick and easy access to information but it also leads teachers to demand more work.
-Social media affected and still affects your self-esteem, its addicting and takes up a lot of time.
+Social media affected and still affects your self-esteem, it’s addicting and takes up a lot of time.
 Feeling safe in school, at the movies, at the mall, and at a concert is not that simple anymore.
-Society criticizes you, “millennials” for so many things that really aren’t even your fault.
-To be honest, I cringe when I hear the complaints.
-I admire your generation and I don’t just say that, I mean it.
-I am part of a generation called Xennials (yes that is a thing), we fall right in between you guys and Generation X, which means I get them and I feel you.

-I have helped my young adult clients feel more confident in themselves and manage stress better.
-They have connected with new friends, learned better time management, started their first jobs and begun healthier relationships.
+In therapy, I have helped my young adult clients feel more confident in themselves and manage stress better.
+They have learned to connect with new friends, developed better time management, started their first jobs and begun healthier relationships.

 My practice is located in Weston Florida, if you are local we can meet in my office.
 I also offer confidential Video Counseling to students anywhere in the state of Florida.